Funding Your Research

 - Developing and delivering care close to home in rural environments

-The successful candidate will be part of the Healthy Ageing Research Group (HARG) based in the School of Health and Social Care in the College of Social Science at the University of Lincoln.
+The successful candidate will be part of the Healthy Ageing Research Group (HARG) based in the School of Health and Social Care in the College of Arts, Social Sciences and Humanities at the University of Lincoln.

 This studentship is funded by Lincolnshire County Council and the University of Lincoln.
 The studentship will cover tuition fees at the home student rate and an annual stipend of £17,668 per year.